 Chair Robert Kaye: Well, yeah, thanks for the question.
 Look, we're not Webjet.
 I haven't had an opportunity to consider the rationale underlying their decision.
 What I can say, is that in terms of our proxy value history all our historical proxy votes are announced pre-AGM, as is standard practice.
 And as you know, Stephen will know, Mr Mayne will know, all proxy advisers cover us.
 And indeed, this year all proxy advisers have supported all of the resolutions that have come before the meeting.
 It's something I'm happy to have a discussion about with Mr Mayne directly if he wishes to at any time after the meeting.
 Thanks.

 6. Is it correct that Russell Tate is our oldest director?
 How old is he and could we please start disclosing the age of all directors in their profiles on our website, the annual report, plus in the notice of meeting when they are seeking re-election?
 This is important for assessing board diversity.
 Is Russell intending to retire when his current 3 year term expires at next year's AGM and what sort of formal or informal tenure limits do we have for directors?

-Q7.
-There aren't many practicing barristers in the public company director's club.
-Could chair Kaye please explain the background of how he finished up as chair of Collins Foods and wouldn't it make more sense to have a chair and CEO living in the same city as the company head quarters.
-Also, how much longer is the chair planning to serve and how many days he work does he spent on Collins Foods matters?
+7. (asked 2nd) There aren't many practicing barristers in the public company director's club.
+Could chair Kaye please explain the background of how he finished up as chair of Collins Foods and wouldn't it make more sense to have a chair and CEO living in the same city as the company headquarters.
+Also, how much longer is the chair planning to serve and how many days a week does he spent on Collins Foods matters?